ezrosent/allocators-rs/info/bagpipes.md

-# Bagpipes: Scalable Concurrent Bags.
+# Bagpipes: Scalable Concurrent Bags

 Bagpipes are a simple data-structure that relies on common structure present in non-blocking queues to provide a more scalable queue-like data-structure with